Calgary & Toronto

 - Unlimited G.O.A.T.
 Pass: $300/month – Toronto only

-In terms of decor, the “fight club meets night club” vibe is strong, complete with neon signs, graphic mixed art, dim lights and concrete floors.
+The “fight club meets night club” vibe is strong, complete with neon signs, graphic mixed art, dim lights and concrete floors.
 The boxing studios are dark, with ~36 bags hanging from the ceiling and a major sound system.
 The low lighting provides the perfect amount of anonymity when sweating like a beast, which we were v grateful for.

 THE CLASS 🍍